-To watch an Amazon VOD video with PlayOn it may be necessary to first open the video in a browser on your PC.
+To watch an Amazon Instant Video with PlayOn it may be necessary to first open the video in a browser on your PC.
 Simply open the video and select "Play".
 Then allow the video to play for just a minute or two, and back out of it.
 Then open the movie again from the PlayOn menu on your TV, and it should work.
 If you're still having trouble, submit a support ticket through PlayOn Settings.

 - How many devices can I use with PlayOn?

 - Can I stream more than one video at a time?

 PlayOn imposes no limit to how many different videos you can stream at one time.
 You are only limited by how many video streams your internet connection and PC can handle.
 A recently purchased PC and a good cable internet connection should be able to handle 2 or 3 video streams at once for a standard household.
 The best thing to do is to give it a try and see how well it works with your setup.